Painting & drawing blog

 The Bright brush

-The Bright brush is nearly identical to the Flat brush but is stubbier, sometimes almost square in shape.
-This gives more control than a flat brush and makes the Bright useful for mixing, for working dryer paint into a canvas weave, spattering or scumbling, or applying thick ‘impasto’ paint.
-Given their unfamiliar name, Bright brushes are sometimes rechristened by manufacturers as ‘Short Flat’ brushes.
-They are more likely to be listed in hog hair or stiffer synthetic bristle ranges designed for oil or acrylic painting, because in a soft haired watercolour range this type of shape is often known as a ‘Wash’ brush rather than a Bright (see below)
+The Bright brush is very similar to the Flat brush but it is stubbier, and is often actually square in shape.
+This gives more control than a Flat brush and makes the Bright useful for mixing, for working dry paint into a canvas weave, for spattering or scumbling or for applying thick ‘impasto’ paint.

 The Wash brush (mainly for watercolour or ink)

 ‘Wash’ brushes are usually sold exclusively within watercolour brush ranges made with soft hair such as Sable, Goat, Squirrel, or a synthetic alternative.
 They are designed for applying watery washes, and therefore will never be made with the stiff hog hair used for oil painting.
 The shapes of Wash brushes can actually be quite varied, and therefore it’s fair to say that the name refers more to the intended use of the brush rather than to any one specific shape.